 Let’s summarize today’s exercise!

-- Use the word “could” in sentences, to remind yourself that you do have a choice in how you spend your time
+- Use the word “could” to remind yourself that you do have a choice in how you spend your time

-- Cross off all the arbitrary “should” tasks on your to-do list (if they haven’t been done yet the world won’t end if they stay that way)
+- Cross off all the non-essential “should” tasks on your to-do list

-A thought to ponder as you move throughout your week: what you do is less important than WHY you do it.
-What’s your reason behind your should’s, could’s and get to’s?
-If the answer doesn’t move you, consider letting it go.
+A thought to ponder as you move throughout your week: WHY you do something is more important than WHAT you do.
+What’s the reason behind your should’s, could’s and get to’s?
+If the answer doesn’t move you, consider letting them go.